sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 thing you might like to do is see whether there are any gender differences in each of our personality scales.
-We did this for the Agreeableness score that we calculated using the factor-based score approach, and although the plot (see :numref:`fig-efa12`) showed that males were less agreeable than females, this was not a significant difference (Mann-Whitney *U* = 5760.5, p = 0.073).
+We did this for the Agreeableness score that we calculated using the factor-based score approach, and although the plot (see :numref:`fig-efa11`) showed that males were less agreeable than females, this was not a significant difference (Mann-Whitney *U* = 5760.5, p = 0.073).

 .. ----------------------------------------------------------------------------

-.. _fig-efa12:
 .. figure:: ../_images/lsj_efa11.*
    :alt: Gender differences in Agreeableness factor-based scores
+   :name: fig-efa11

    Comparing differences in Agreeableness factor-based scores between males and females